-The MP3 format is the most widely adopted internet streaming format and plays in a variety of player types: the WFMT Flash Player, the Windows Media Player, iTunes, and RealPlayer.
-The WFMT MP3 stream is broadcast a rate of 128kbps.
+The MP3 format is the most widely adopted internet streaming format and plays in a variety of player types: the WFMT Premium Music player, the Windows Media Player, iTunes, and RealPlayer.
+The WFMT MP3 stream is available at a bit rate of 128kbps.

-You may also select the “More Formats” link in the WFMT player window to access the stream through streaming media players: WinAmp, Windows Media Player, iTunes, or RealPlayer.
+You may also select the “More Formats” button below the WFMT live stream player to access 128kbps MP3 and AAC-LC streams formatted for use in media players: WinAmp, Windows Media Player, iTunes, or RealPlayer.
 Please note that you may have a default player setting on your computer that will override your own selection of how you’d like to listen to the stream.
 These default settings can be changed by accessing your operating system preferences or options.

 - TuneIn Radio